 37 Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 38 This is the first and great commandment.
 39 And the second [is] like unto it, Thou shalt love thy neighbour as thyself.
 40 On these two commandments hang all the law and the prophets.
 Matthew 22:37-40 KJV

 It’s not all about you anyways.

-So although we may think otherwise, maybe our choices are not all about us.
+Choices and consequences, so although we can think otherwise, maybe our choices are not all about us.
 What if we used them to represent God’s heart, Word, and will in the Earth?
-Our choices may be of a far greater consequence than we ever realized before.
+Our choices can be of a far greater consequence than we ever realized before.
 What will you choose today?

 And if it seem evil unto you to serve the LORD, choose you this day whom ye will serve… but as for me and my house, we will serve the LORD.
 Joshua 24:15 KJV

 Do you want to learn more about the power of our choices, what influences them, what the consequences of them are, and how to bring glory to God in your life?
 Then you will love Dr. Henry W. Wright’s new teaching, Choices, now available in our Resource Center!